WELCOME!We worship every Sunday at 10:00 am and we'd love for you to join us!

 If you're thinking of visiting, you might have questions about what to expect.
 That's normal, so here are a few things which might make your first visit more comfortable.

 SUNDAY WORSHIP Sunday worship is at 10:00am.
 As Presbyterians, we are part of the Reformed Tradition, with a traditional service.
 If you'd like to know what the sermon will be about, please go to our Facebook page - our pastor goes live every Sunday around 8:15 to say good morning and tell us what the topic is.

 You'll be greeted by ushers when you arrive.
-They can answer any questions you might have.
-Sit where you like and make yourself comfortable.
-The Order of Worship is contained in a printed bulletin, which spells out every part of the service, including the words of responses and communal prayers.
+They'll give you a bulletin and can answer any questions you might have.
+Sit where you like and make yourself comfortable - no reserved pews here!
+The Order of Worship is contained in the bulletin, which spells out every part of the service, including the words of responses and communal prayers.
 It even tells you when to sit and stand.
-No surprises here.
+No surprises.